developer-zebra/developer-zebra-site/src/datawedge/5-0/guide/advanced/index.md

 &#50;. **Navigate to the file being imported** from device storage using the interface provided:
 <img style="height:350px" src="03_import_profile.png"/>
-**Warning**: If a Profile of the same name already exists on the device, it will be modified by the imported one.
+**Warning**: If a Profile exists on the device with the same name as the one being imported, the existing Profile will be modified by the imported one.
 <br>

 ### Export a Profile